 Jeff worked as a licensed architect for over twenty years before retiring in 2008.
 He has two adult children.
 His life is also enriched by a life-long passion for literature, poetry and myth.
 Jeff married Bonnie Drew in 2013.

 Elsewhere in Minnesota, Jeff co-led a meditation group at the Minnesota Correctional Facility in Rush City from 2006 – 2009.
-In addition, he continues to serve on the board of the Hokyoji Zen Practice Community, a retreat center started by Katagiri-roshi in southeastern Minnesota.
+He served on the board of the Hokyoji Zen Practice Community, a retreat center started by Katagiri-roshi in southeastern Minnesota, from 2007 - 2017.